 The Australian government clearly wants to curb wasteful cost blowouts in health.
 Fair enough, and probably a necessity over the long haul.

-Make no mistake, however - doctors, and their salaries are high on priority list of savings, being one of the largest costs.
+Make no mistake, however - doctors, and their salaries are high on the priority list of savings, being one of the largest costs.
 A co-payment reduces demand, ergo reduces the need for doctors to see patients, ergo reduces the size of the medical workforce.

 Bravo for sensible economics.
 However, the lack of congruence should not be lost on us between this, and the massive increase of the numbers of medical graduates over the last few years.
 There are already concerns about a surplus of doctors in the marketplace that will only increase year by year.
 Should we anticipate an accelerated rate of unemployment amongst the medical profession?